Insulin and Other Diabetes Medications: The Benefits of Early Treatment

-The American Diabetes Association and the European Association for the Study of Diabetes recommend: Most adults diagnosed with type 2 diabetes should immediately start on a medication to lower their glucose level.
+The American Diabetes Association and the European Association for the Study of Diabetes recommend: Most adults diagnosed with type 2 diabetes, in addition to losing weight, eating healthfully, and being more physically active, should immediately start on a medication to lower glucose levels.
 The medication most often prescribed is metformin, which combats insulin resistance and improves insulin sensitivity.
-However, these organizations suggest that people whose A1C is 7.5% or below and are highly motivated to make lifestyle changes could be given the opportunity to do so for three to six months prior to starting medication.
+However, these organizations suggest that people whose A1C is 7.5 percent or below and are highly motivated to make lifestyle changes could be given the opportunity to do so for three to six months prior to starting medication.

-The goal: To improve insulin sensitivity and in turn lower blood glucose levels.
+The goal: To improve insulin sensitivity and in turn lower blood sugar levels.
 Metformin does not cause weight gain and in some people may help them lose a few pounds.

-Why it's important: Mounting evidence shows that aggressively lowering blood sugar levels in people newly diagnosed with type 2 diabetes can slow the dwindling of beta cell function and the disease progression.
+Why it's important: Mounting evidence shows that aggressively lowering blood sugar levels in people newly diagnosed with type 2 diabetes can slow the dwindling of beta-cell function (insulin is made in the beta cells) and the disease progression.

 Another reason to get an early start: Research shows that people with early-onset diabetes who target tight control early in the diagnosis can more easily control their blood sugar with less medication for a longer time.
 People who have years of inadequately controlled blood sugar have more difficulty gaining control and might need more blood glucose-lowering medicines over the years.